getting-around

 Bus Stops in Malaga

-The bus makes three stops in the city centre:
+The bus makes 10-13 stops along the full route.
+The main city centre stops are:

 - Maria Zambrano Station: For train and bus connections